floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 To run an Effect synchronously we can use the `runSync` function.
-This will run our effect, triggering any side effects and returning the value type of the ran effect.
+This will run our effect, triggering any side effects and returning the a value of the value type of the ran effect.

 If the effect fails, or if any asynchronous tasks are performed the `runSync` function will throw an Error.